 Willow shook her head.
 "I don't know.
 Maybe however she got back here wasn't really meant to be a door?
 She looked all burnt or something."

-Laurel looked up.
-"I have heard of a sorceress that's been hiring out for dark acts of magic.
+"I've heard of a sorceress that's been hiring out for dark acts of magic.
 She's known on the street as Slag."
-Laurel shook her head in horror.
+Her mother shook her head in horror.
 "Now we know why."
 She looked at Willow.
-"Your vampire friend may be interested to know that she has been working for that law firm he has gone up against."
+"Your vampire friend may be interested to know that she's been working for that law firm he's gone up against."

 Willow nodded.
 "I'll tell him."